grailbio/ui-server-lib/README.md

 ## Contents

-The `@grail/server-lib` module holds both utility functions and constants used across GRAIL UI server applications.
+The `@grailbio/server-lib` module holds both utility functions and constants used across GRAIL UI server applications.

 ## Contributing

-This project is open sourced.
+This is an open source package.
+Initial approval by SMEs in https://phabricator.grailbio.com/T26323

 All content must be non-proprietary.
 For example:

 - Do not include GRAIL assets, like GRAIL Logo, or commercially sourced images.
 - Do not include content that has trade secrets or anything that should remain internal to GRAIL.

+Also, all content must be compatible with the contents of the Apache 2.0 license, as defined in `LICENSE` file.

 For common private GRAIL code, use `@grail/common-private` or other internal locations.